The Best Way to Save is a Health Savings Account

 - You can pay for medical expenses with pre-tax funds.
 You receive a tax deduction when you contribute the funds to the account, the funds grow tax-free, and then you avoid any taxation when you withdraw the funds to pay for qualified medical expenses.

-- Lastly, some employers contribute to an HSA to incent employees to choose an HDHP plan as they believe it will reduce total medical expenses and save them money overall.
-That’s more untaxed free money.
+- Some employers contribute to an HSA to incent employees to choose an HDHP plan as they believe it will reduce total medical expenses and save them money.
+The employer contribution is more untaxed free money.

 What’s the catch?

-As I said, you need a qualifying HDHP in order to contribute to an HSA.
-Depending on your medical and financial needs, you may decide that a high deductible medical insurance plan is not suitable for you or, your employer may not offer that option.
+Other than you need a qualifying HDHP in order to contribute to an HSA.
+Depending on your medical and financial needs, you may decide that a high deductible medical insurance plan is not suitable for your circumstances or, your employer may not offer that option.
+Also, if you’re on Medicare, you are not eligible to contribute.

 And, if you withdraw funds to pay for non-qualifying expenses, you will pay tax on the distribution (just like a pre-tax IRA) and, if you’re under age 65, you’ll also pay a 20% penalty.